 Whatever, it starts with cleaning up.
-There’s actually some skill in cleaning up a messy desk, so make time to take your time and do it right, as opposed to making the mistake I made of repeatedly cleaning it up, then making a mess of it again.
+Make time to take your time and do it right, as opposed to making the mistake I made of repeatedly cleaning it up, then making a mess of it again.

 Once you’ve got it looking so nice you could eat your dinner off it, you could easily fall into the trap of thinking the hard part is done.
 But desks are deceptive.

 Make sure you follow the next steps to ensure your clean desk stays that way...

 As I mentioned before, I used to dump stuff on my desktop because I didn’t know what to do with it.

 Take the time to learn how to organize yours so you know where everything goes.
 That applies particularly to things that don’t belong in or on your desk.